 The Routeburn river has always looked like it fitted into the `too scary` or `too hard` box for the majority of packrafters.
 It does hold a grade of class 4-5 in the Graham Charles NZ Whitewater guidebook, pg 266.However while scouting this run from the Routeburn bridge down to the Lake Sylvan bridge it was noticed that from Weka Flat it was much more feasible as a classic grade 2+ run.
 It is short, 2-3km, but very sweet.
 We headed in the next day after scouting and were blown away with the enjoyment this little section of river gave and contemplated if it was a first packraft descent?

 It is vital to understand that it only runs at grade 2+ in low flows from Weka Flat down, with one easy portage mid run.
-The portaged section looks like grade 4- and very feasible for a strong team.
+The portaged section looks like grade 4 and does have tree hazards on each of the three drops, which are particularly tricky in low flows.
 In that respect the trip is written with the thought process of a class 2 paddler in mind.

 At low flows the river is either classic grade 2 wave train rapids or technical movement, at class 2, around and through boulder gardens.